Sharing the Season 2021 list

 121 West Council St., Suite 303 Salisbury

-Purpose: For girls and boys in fifth-12th grades.
+Purpose: For high school students.
 Gemstones Academy offers workshops and seminars focused on leadership, education, self-esteem and etiquette.

 Mission: Gemstones Academy and COMPASS provide youths with the skills to reach their maximum potential by unwrapping their hidden gifts, talents and abilities with a COMPASS — which stands for Confident, Optimistic, Motivated, Persistent, Assertive, Studious and Successful.

 Needs: Non-perishable items for the food pantry and toiletries.
 Volunteers to mentor youth.